richytong/presidium-websocket/README.md

 ```

 #### websocket.sendPing
-Send a ping frame to the server.
+Sends a ping frame to the server.

 ```coffeescript [specscript]
 websocket.sendPing() -> ()